Why study this course

 The third year of is spent studying business related modules in one of our partner universities in Spain before returning to complete the final year in Cardiff.

-In year one you take two compulsory double modules and one further compulsory module per semester (Microeconomics and Macroeconomics) along with a compulsory double language module.
-You will also select either two further double modules or one double module plus the two single modules from the optional list.
+In year one you take two compulsory double modules and one further compulsory module per semester (Microeconomics and Macroeconomics) along with a compulsory language module.

 Year three: Sandwich year